 TRENDS TO LET GO OF

-Now that we’ve gone over the best kitchen remodel ideas for 2019, let’s look at the kitchen design ideas you should avoid for good reason.
+Now that we’ve gone over the best kitchen remodel ideas, let’s look at the kitchen design ideas you should avoid for good reason.

 We’ve said it before and we’ll say it again – enough with using mason jars as drinking vessels.
 Sure, they’re great for storage and should be reused as much as possible, however, they’re highly immature for serving and low brow to boot.